 Decide what food products people would like to purchase and save money by buying a case and splitting the cost.

-Who have some electric ones, who have hand grind ones?
+Who has some electric ones, who has hand grind ones?
 Who has some hard wheat?
 Who knows how to make bread, biscuits or crackers?

 Order high capacity water tanks, you’ll save money and then fill them with a lead-free hose.

 Order WaterBricks and split the cost if they are cheaper by purchasing eight to ten of them.

 Decide what types of water containers people can store in their homes.

 Order Water Preserver (you only need to rotate the water every five years).

 Talk about how much water is needed for each family for each day.